Heena works in the recruitment team at Teach First and has responded to some of the most commonly asked questions.

 In the application form spelling and grammar is also being assessed so do read through before submitting it.
 Too many mistakes and your application will be automatically rejected.

 Q. I don’t have any work experience in a school.
 Do I need it?

 No, Teach First look for you to tell it how you have demonstrated the competencies in the experiences you have had.
-Prior to starting the programme you will be asked to arrange school observations and you will also attend the five-week Summer Institute to prepare you to head into the classroom.
+Prior to starting the programme you will be asked to arrange school observations and you will also attend five weeks of training to prepare you to head into the classroom.

 This training is a mix of learning theories and techniques that will help you in the classroom and offers the chance to trial these techniques in a school.
 At the end of the five weeks you will have all the tools you’ll need to start at your school in September.